 The Physics and Technology of Warp Propulsion

-Chapter 1 is a strictly scientific account on real-world physics.
+Chapter 1 - Real Physics and Interstellar Travel is a strictly scientific account on real-world physics.
 It summarizes the underlying principles of movements at very fast speeds, in particular special relativity, which imposes limits on real-world propulsion systems.
 Hypothetical concepts to overcome these limitations are outlined in Chapter 2.
 Note that none of them could be developed to a viable theory so far, much less to a technical solution.
-Chapter 3 is a treatise on subspace, the domain in which warp travel takes place in Star Trek.
+Chapter 3 - Subspace is a treatise on subspace, the domain in which warp travel takes place in Star Trek.
 As opposed to chapter 1, there is not really a scientific basis for subspace; therefore the main scope of chapter 3 is the collection of canon evidence and its interpretation.
 The same applies to chapter 4 and 5 which deal with the history and the technical implementation of warp propulsion as depicted in Star Trek.
-Chapter 6 analyzes the measurement of warp speeds and attempts to explain the different scales.
-Chapter 7, finally, provides an extensive collection of constants, a glossary of terms and a reference list.
+Chapter 6 - Warp Speed Measurement analyzes the measurement of warp speeds and attempts to explain the different scales.
+Chapter 7 - Appendix, finally, provides a collection of constants, a glossary of terms and a reference list.